Explore Basic Parts of Microsoft Excel Window

 - Tabs: They are the top section of the Ribbon and contain groups of related commands.
 Home, Insert, Page Layout, Formula, Data, etc, are examples of ribbon tabs.

 - Groups: They organize related commands; the name of each group appears below the Ribbon.
-For example, a group of commands related to fonts or group of commands related to alignment, etc.
+For example, a group of commands related to fonts or a group of commands related to alignment, etc.

 - Commands: They appear within each group as mentioned above.